plating, anodizing, & finishing Q&As since 1989

 Milt Stevenson, Jr.

 Syracuse, New York

 A. Hi Milt.
-Toasting my pop tarts this morning, I noticed that the toasting coils went off 3 or 4 seconds before they popped up.
+Toasting my pop tarts this morning, I noticed that the toaster coils went off 5 seconds before they popped up.
 Electronic controls are so super reliable and dirt cheap today that we don't even think about it anymore -- even cheap toasters now use microprocessor controllers instead of mechanical devices.

 The volume apparently isn't quite there yet for super cheap bluetooth level controls or hose controls but I think we're close.
 I can easily picture a normally-closed solenoid in the water line before the hose bib so water cannot flow except when 'authorized' by a blue tooth level control in the tank or on the end of the hose line, and it being affordable soon.

-But in the meanwhile, I think your gas station type handles, inserted into a proper diameter proper height PVC standpipes at the corner of the tank is the way to go.
+But in the meanwhile, I think your gas station type handles, inserted into a proper diameter proper height PVC standpipe at the corner of the tank are a good way to go.
 I understand that the nozzles are available in plastic or stainless steel if the standard ones corrode too easily in plating shop service.

 Luck & Regards,

 A. A float switch set at a level that's just above the "this tank is full now!" line, and still a few minutes' fill time away from "oh no it overflowed!", connected to a LOUD audible alarm that everyone knows not to ignore, and can be heard clear across the shop.

 We have a couple of these installed in our waste treatment area and when they go off, at least two people are guaranteed to go scurrying up to shut off the offending inflow valve, if only to save their poor ears!

 Lab Rat and some other things - Greenfield, Vermont